Tourism & Hospitality Grants

 Algal Bloom Small Business Support Grant SA

 This program provides funding to small businesses and not-for-profits in South Australia impacted by algal bloom occurrences.
 Funding can be used for standing business costs, financial advice, marketing, business adjustments, and employee retention.
-The grant supports marine and coastal industry businesses affected by the environmental event.
+The grant supports marine industry businesses to maintain viability during the algal bloom crisis.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.